iamnewspecies/purescript-concepts-and-examples/Readme.md

     -- If t and s are both valid λ-terms, then t s is a valid λ-term.

   -- What are the operations that are defined in lamda calculus.
     -- application (that is all).
-Which is the tird statement of the above mentioned laws.
+Which is the third statement of the above mentioned laws.
 This operation is left associtive.
     -- Every lamda function has just one paramter.
     -- (TODO :: Need to add few examples here)